-”It’s absolutely fantastic that the Heartrunner system is now nationwide.
-Now all of Denmark can save lives with a single system and citizen responders can come to the rescue no matter where in the country they are.
+”It’s fantastic that the system is nationwide.
+All of Denmark can save lives with a single system, and volunteer responders can come to the rescue no matter where they are in the country.
 Danes have welcomed the system with open arms and shown that they are ready to help others in need,” says Project Manager Grethe Thomas from TrygFonden.

 ”It feels great to do what we can to help more people survive cardiac arrest, and to know that the training and expertise around CPR and AEDs which exist in society can now be put to good use,” adds David Fredman, Operations Manager at Heartrunner Sweden AB, which developed and operates the system.